matijakolaric-com/django-music-publisher/docs/manual_work.rst

 .. note::
     This field is required for controlled writers in some collecting societies, while not used in most.
-    You can make it a required field by setting ``REQUIRE_SAAN`` to ``True``.
-    With guided deployment, this value is automatically set to the correct value for your collecting society (or societies).

 Publisher fee